The main difference between lime paint and limewash paint is the level of viscosity or thickness of the paint.

-JH lime paint is used with aged slaked lime.
-This is the ingredient used in lime plaster.
+JH lime paint is used with aged slaked lime, This is the ingredient used in lime plaster.
 JH ages our authentic slaked lime for at least 3 years.
 This is important because lime is the main ingredient to create the mottled texture and dimension on the surfaces.

-To tint lime paint you can either use acrylic based universal tints or mineral earth pigments.
-JH uses earth mineral pigments for an all mineral based lime paint.
-The quality of colorant impacts the quality of the lime painted finish on the surface.
+To tint lime paint you can either use acrylic-based universal tints or mineral earth pigments.
+JH uses earth mineral pigments for an all mineral-based lime paint.
+The quality of colorant impacts the quality of the lime-painted finish on the surface.

 We hope this was helpful to review the three most important factors in a quality lime paint.
-Viscosity, quality of lime and colorants make a huge impact on the final lime wash painted finish!
+Viscosity, quality of lime, and colorants make a huge impact on the final lime wash painted finish!

 Sign up to get the latest on sales, new releases and more …